grupo-avispa/dsr_ros/dsr_agents/README.md

-# dsr_agent
+# dsr_agents
 ![ROS2](https://img.shields.io/badge/ros2-humble-blue?logo=ros&logoColor=white)

 ## Overview

-This package provides a ROS2 interface for connecting to CORTEX architecture using a Deep State Representation (DSR) graph.
+This package provides ROS2 agents for connecting to CORTEX architecture using a Deep State Representation (DSR) graph.
 The package enables the user to easily interface with CORTEX-based systems through a ROS2 middleware.

 This package features two types of nodes:
 * **`Generic agent:`** which allows the user to subscribe to a sensor topic of any kind and publish it in the DSR.
 This node is useful for users who need to integrate different types of sensors into their CORTEX system.